 It’s a terrific story of Moana’s journey across the ocean to save the world – that boys are as engaged with as much as girls.
 When we saw it, there was a little boy in front of us who was out of his seat with excitement, and danced around to every song.

 Having lived in New Zealand for a few years, I know there will be some criticism of cultural appropriation from Disney, and these are important issues to raise.
 But I was pleased to see so many of the voice cast were of Māori/Pacific Island descent.

 And there will be millions of little girls seeing themselves – or someone who looks like them – on-screen for the first time, the lead character in her own epic tale, and that is wonderful.

-As a parent, I love stories of children defying the wishes of their parents – and being proven right.
-Our daughter is a real sticker for rules, to the point that she gets really upset when characters in movies go against the advice of their elders.
+As a parent, I love stories of children defying the wishes of their parents and being proven right to do so.
+Our daughter is a real sticker for adult rules, to the point that she gets really upset when characters in movies go against the advice of their elders.
 Stories like this help show her that sometimes, when you are confident in your way of thinking, it’s ok to defy those who claim to know better than you, to make an informed choice – because you can never assume adults are always right.